If you do not know what you want or expect from your world, you will never attract the right people or things into your life.

 2) Know what your true values are and stick to it

-If you do not know what to expect from your world, you will always be open for manipulation and being treated by others in ways you may not like or appreciate.
+If you do not know what to expect from your world, you will always be open to manipulation and being treated by others in ways you may not like or appreciate.

 Building and sticking to values will give you a sense of self-respect and will communicate your standards with others, which will reflect how they should behave when they’re around you.